A hop, skip and a jump

-One of the most recognisable figures in Test cricket was born.
-David Shepherd never played Tests (although he was once prominent with Gloucestershire) - but he took charge of 92 of them.
+One of the most recognisable figures in Test cricket is born.
+David Shepherd never played Tests (although he was once prominent with Gloucestershire) - but he took charge in 92 of them.
 He was also the only umpire to have officiated in six World Cups (1983-2003), including three finals.
 Some of his superstitions became part of the fabric of cricket, especially the gull-like one-legged stance and assorted hops and skips when a team scored the dreaded Nelsons of 111, 222, 333 and so on.
 He died in 2009 at the age of 68 after a long battle with cancer.

 Against West Indies in Melbourne, Dennis Lillee took the wicket of Larry Gomes, his 310th in Test cricket, to break the world record set by Lance Gibbs in 1975-76.
 Lillee took the record to 355, which lasted until Ian Botham bettered it at The Oval in 1986.

-Back Down Under for this one.
+Back down under for this one.
 Not many of the people who watched David Boon scratching around for runs early in his Test career would have believed he was capable of racking up 7422 of them by the end of his career, including 21 centuries, the last of which was scored today, against Sri Lanka in Melbourne.

 On a Kotla pitch that Sunil Gavaskar described as a hair transplant with bald patches, Sri Lanka's batsmen survived two hits to the body that needed attention before the match was abandoned due to "extremely variable bounce".
 The 23.3 overs that were bowled featured a wicket first ball, blows to the elbow, shoulder, fingers, and a length delivery that reared nearly out of MS Dhoni's reach.
 In the aftermath the BCCI Grounds and Wickets committee was sacked, but the ground managed to keep its World Cup 2011 matches.